clam004/k8s-fast/README.md

 ## Before using Kubernetes Push the container image to Docker Hub

-If you dont already, you need a DockerHUb account and to be signed-in in terminal
+If you dont already, you need to have docker and your docker daemon running, a DockerHUb account and to be signed into it in terminal

     docker login